kishore-devaraj/curio/content/posts/git/git-data-model.en.md

 $ git hash-object foo.txt
 9f4d96d5b00d98959ea9960f069585ce42b1349a
 ```
-As you can see I created a new file named `new_foo.txt` but I added the same content to this file.
+As you can see I created a new file named `new_foo.txt` but added the same content to this file.
 Although the file name was different, the hash_id returned is same. **So in git the `hash_id` is same
 for the same content regardless of filename, created_time, author or machines** (because no metadata about
 the file will be stored in the blob).
 This type of behaviour is called as pure function,local reasoning or